-This quote from India’s Arundhati Roy has pride of place on my notice board.
+This quote has pride of place on my notice board.
 I love it because it is so spare and beautiful and also because it captures perfectly my hope for the future for my loved ones and the planet.
 I also love it because of the amazing choice Roy made.

 As a writer you are always scrambling to be published, with literary prizes and fame the ultimate dream.
-But having reached the pinnacle of literary success by winning the Man Booker Prize for Fiction in 1997, Roy promptly turned her back on the whole literary scene.
+But having reached the pinnacle of literary success by winning the Man Booker Prize for Fiction in 1997 with 'The God of Small Things', Roy promptly turned her back on the whole literary scene.
 Instead she utilized her talents and reputation in the service of the dispossessed, becoming a fierce opponent of global capitalism and firebrand activist in her native land.
 In doing so she became an inspiration for generations of activists.

-Increasingly for me, activism isn’t about what I do, but rather who I am.
-Wherever I roam I’m likely to have camera or notebook in hand and eye open for a story that needs telling.
+Increasingly for me, activism is not about what I do, but rather who I am.
+Wherever I roam I’m likely to have camera, smartphone or notebook in hand and eye open for a story that needs telling.

-I write regularly for PEN – the international organization for writers for social justice and freedom of speech – about issues as different as the terrible Trans Pacific Partnership and the ongoing massacre of journalists and social activists in Mexico.
+I write regularly for Pen – the international organization for writers for social justice and freedom of speech – about issues as different as the terrible Trans Pacific Partnership, the ongoing massacre of journalists and social activists in Mexico and the independence struggles in West Papua.
 I’ve contributed many photojournalism pieces to Earth Garden Publications, Australia’s premier advocate for sustainable living and permaculture.
-Another favourite of mine is The Big Issue, which has featured my articles on the global bee crisis and the world-wide boom in urban farming, among others.
-More recently I have become fired up about the need for divestment from deadly fossil fuels, fracking, and the challenges of living happily in a time of inevitable energy descent.
-You can read about all these issues and more on my blog.
+Another favourite is The Big Issue, which has featured my articles on the global bee crisis and the world-wide boom in urban farming, amongst others.
+More recently I have become fired up about the need for divestment from deadly fossil fuels, fracking, the challenges of living happily in a time of inevitable energy descent and stopping Adani.
+You can read about all these issues and more on my Blog.